tedconf/symfony-doc-unofficial/reference/en/03-Configuration-Files-Principles.markdown

 =============================

 Symfony configuration files are based on a common set of principles and share some common properties.
-This section describes them in details, and acts as a reference for other sections describing YAML configuration files.
+This section describes them in detail, and acts as a reference for other sections describing YAML configuration files.

 Cache